raks097/raks097.github.io/index.md

 ### About Me

-I am Data Scientist/ML Engineer at Reliance Jio.
+I am Computational Data Analytics Candidate at Georgia Tech, Atlanta.
+I have more than two years of professional work experience in Data Science and Machine Learning in companies like Reliance Jio, Siemens Technology and Morgan Stanley.
 I graduated from the International Institute of Information Technology with an MTech in Computer Science and Engineering.
 My current research is in Applied Data Science and Explainable AI.
 I am fascinated by the cross-disciplinary applications of AI/ML in fields such as economics, healthcare and telecommunications.

 ### Research